Yukishige Okubo

 Yukishige Okubo (大久保 潔重, Ōkubo Yukishige) is a Japanese politician of the Democratic Party of Japan, a fmember of the House of Councillors in the Diet (national legislature).
 A native of Isahaya, Nagasaki and graduate of Nagasaki University, he had served in the assembly of Nagasaki Prefecture since 2003.
 After running unsuccessfully for the House of Representatives in 2005, he was elected to the House of Councillors for the first time in 2007.

-History
+Early life and education

 Okubo was born in Isahaya City, Nagasaki Prefecture on 12 March 1966.
 He grew up there, attending and graduating from Isahaya Junior High and Isahaya High School.
 Soon after, he pursued a career in Dentistry, graduating from Nagasaki University's School of Dentistry in 1994.
 After working at several dental clinics around Tokyo and Kanagawa Prefecture, Okubo opened his own dental clinic in Fukuoka, Fukuoka Prefecture which he ran for several years.